Fixing MySQL Replication Lag: Common Causes and Solutions

 • Cause: In older MySQL versions, the SQL thread applied all transactions sequentially, regardless of how many parallel transactions occurred on the source.
 If the source handles many concurrent writes, a single SQL thread on the replica can easily become a bottleneck.

-• Diagnosis: High Seconds_Behind_Master and the Slave_SQL_Running_State frequently shows an active query, while the replica's CPU might not be fully saturated across all cores.
+• Diagnosis: High lag seconds and the the replica SQL thread state frequently shows an active query, while the replica's CPU might not be fully saturated across all cores.

 • Solution: